HiroNewf/Network-Plus-Notes/README.md

     - Could be man in the middle attack
     - Likely causes intermittent connectivity
 - Expired IP address
-    - A device failed to be able to renew it’s IP address
+    - A device failed to be able to renew its IP address
     - Could be a issue with a DHCP server
         - Not functioning right
-        - No avible IP adresses
+        - No available IP addresses
 - Rogue DHCP server
     - Could make someone have an invalid or duplicate IP address
     - Enable security on your switch to stop this